The Case for Private Markets

 • ~76% Private Market Assets

 Over Swensen’s 35-year tenure as CIO, Yale’s endowment posted 13.1% annualized returns, exceeding peer institutions by 3.4% and the 60/40 by 4.3%.
-His success transformed institutional investing with his model becoming the institutional blueprint, catalyzing explosive growth in private markets as allocators sought to capture its advantages, which can include:
+The compounded effect of that 35-year 4.3% outperformance would result in a final portfolio value almost 4X that of the 60/40.
+His success transformed institutional investing, with his model becoming the institutional blueprint and catalyzing explosive growth in private markets as allocators sought to capture its advantages, which can include:

 • Enhanced Diversification